 About the Instructor

 Miran Reynolds began training in the martial arts at the Shoto-Te Karate Club in Susanville, CA in 1975.
 His first instructor had black belts in Kenpo and Shotokan.
-Miran Reynolds later trained in Goju Ryu Karate, and Wing Chun Kung Fu.
+Miran Reynolds later trained in Goju Ryu Karate, and Wing Chun Kung Fu with instructor Jerry Peavey.

 Eventually, Miran Reynolds began training with Charles J. Gray.
 Charles Gray Sensei trained in Shoto Kai and Shotokan.
 Miran Reynolds earned his First Degree Black Belt in 1978 and later earned his Second Degree Black Belt in 1982 under Charles Gray.

-Miran Reynolds began teaching martial arts in 1980.
+Miran Reynolds began teaching martial arts in 1980 through the Susanville, CA Parks and Recreation Department.
 He has taught in Sacramento at the Way of Japan Karate School.
 He also taught when he was in the Air Force at Beale AFB, and at the Shotokan Karate Schools Inc. in Oroville, CA. He has owned and operated previous karate dojos in Susanville, CA and in Alturas, CA.

 While he was attending college at Sierra College in Rocklin, CA, Miran trained under Robert Meyer and earned a First Degree Black Belt in Kenpo on August 9, 1983.
 Robert Meyer later affiliated with Ed Parker and the International Kenpo Karate Association.